-"Approximately two years ago the decision was made to separate from Royal College Association Management, and I believe that being involved also keeps us in the loop in terms of what is happening nationally, and it also gives us a say at the table.
+"Approximately two years ago the decision was made to separate from Royal College Association Management, and so there was tremendous work involved in getting us to where we are today."

+I believe that being involved also keeps us in the loop in terms of what is happening nationally, and it also gives us a say at the table.

-- Dr. Rodney Li Pi Shan
+Dr. Rodney Li Pi Shan